 Level Five: Fear, Freeze, Fight or Flight.

 In addition to psychological and physical symptoms, the hallmark feature of misophonia is autonomic reactions.
 An autonomic reaction is a physical change made in the face of anxiety or fear.
 People report respiratory problems, stomach issues, palpitations and other physiologic issues.
 Panic is not unusual in those with intense sensitivities.
 People sometimes experience automatic fight or flight responses.
-They feel compelled to escape the trigger or immediately remove themselves from the trigger environment.
+They feel compelled to escape the trigger or immediately remove themselves from the triggering environment.
 This reaction cannot be intentionally controlled.
 It’s an automatic physiological response to something that is perceived as a serious threat.

 Level Six: Extreme Challenges.

 After experiencing some combination of the preceding levels of misophonia, some people escalate up to actual violence.
-This is the worst case scenario.
+This is the worst-case scenario.
 Both the thought of violence and actual violence (harm to self or others) constitutes the highest level of misophonia.

 Misophonia can cause a serious strain on interpersonal relationships.
 Coupled with the lack of effective treatments the situation can become critical.
-It is possible that social isolation and continual pain and/or a sustained high stress level creates a sense of hopelessness.
+It is possible that social isolation and continual pain and/or a sustained high-stress level creates a sense of hopelessness.
 And in rare cases, some people report having suicidal thoughts.

 A person may have the signs/symptoms of only one level of misophonia as described in this exercise.
 But it’s more common to have a mix of symptoms from different levels.
 The intensity of each level’s symptoms increases as the level rises.
 But people do not always progress through each group sequentially.